KyleProtho/pittsburgh-datahub/README.md

 # Pittsburgh Datahub

-A series of scripts to refresh and process socioeconomic indicators of interest for the city of Pittsburgh
+A series of scripts to refresh and process socioeconomic indicators of interest for the city of Pittsburgh and surrounding areas.

 Below is a short description of each folder within this repository.